Formula One engines: 2026–2030

-New engine regulations will be introduced from the 2026 season.
-These engine regulations will see the turbocharged 1.6 V6 internal combustion engine configuration used since 2014 retained.
-The new power units will produce over 1000 bhp, although the power will come from different places.
-The MGU-H (Motor Generator Unit – Heat) will be banned, while the MGU-K's (Motor Generator Unit – Kinetic) output will increase to 350 kW – previously the MGU-K had a maximum power output of 120 kW.
-The power output of the internal combustion part of the power unit will decrease to 400 kW from 850 bhp.
-In addition, fuel flow rates will be limited based on theoretical energy available from rule-specified unified composition, rather than mass of the various fuel from different sources.
+New engine regulations were introduced for the 2026 season.
+These engine regulations retain the turbocharged 1.6 V6 internal combustion engine configuration used since 2014.
+The new power units produce over 1000 bhp, although with a greatly increased reliance on electrical energy, resulting in an approximately 50-50 split between combustion and electrical power.
+The costly and complex MGU-H (Motor Generator Unit – Heat) has been removed, while the MGU-K's (Motor Generator Unit – Kinetic) output has been increased to 350 kW from 120 kW.
+The power output of the internal combustion part of the power unit has decreased to 400 kW from 850 bhp.
+In addition, fuel flow rates have been limited based on theoretical energy available from rule-specified unified composition, rather than mass of the various fuel from different sources.
 There is also intended to be further restrictions on components such as MGU-Ks and exhausts imposed from 2027.
-The new power units are due to be run on a fully sustainable fuel, being developed by Formula One.
+The power units are run on a fully sustainable fuel, developed by the FIA.

-Audi are due to become an engine provider from 2026 onwards.
-Ford are due to partner with Red Bull Powertrains as Red Bull Ford Powertrains from 2026 after a 21-year absence.
+Audi became a new engine supplier in 2026 along with their team's entry to the F1 grid.
+Ford began a partnership with Red Bull Powertrains as Red Bull Ford Powertrains from 2026 after a 21-year absence from Formula One.
 Honda, under its subsidiary Honda Racing Corporation, has also entered as a manufacturer for 2026 according to the FIA after officially leaving the sport in 2021.
-The FIA also confirmed that Ferrari, Mercedes-AMG and Alpine (Renault) were registered as power unit suppliers for 2026.
-However, on 30 September 2024, owing to lack of strong results with its power unit during the V6 turbo-hybrid era since it began in 2014, Renault announced it would be ending its engine programme following the conclusion of the 2025 championship and would not be making engines for the new 2026 regulations after all.
+Critics argued that the restart procedure contravened the sporting regulations.
+However, on 30 September 2024, owing to lack of strong results with its power unit during the V6 turbo-hybrid era since it began in 2014, Renault announced it would be ending its engine programme following the conclusion of the 2025 championship and would not be making engines for the new 2026 regulations, with the Alpine team switching to Mercedes power units from 2026.
 A 2025 FIA proposal to end the 2026 engine formula for 2028 and switch to sustainably fuelled naturally aspirated V10 engines was rejected by teams.
 On 23 April 2025, the FIA confirmed that General Motors through its Cadillac brand would become a power unit supplier from the 2029 season onwards.
 The Cadillac Formula One Team were already announced as joining the grid from the 2026 season onwards using customer Ferrari power units for an interim period whilst the Cadillac engine is developed.